rydmike/rydmike.github.io/blog_layout_and_theming.md

 ![image](https://user-images.githubusercontent.com/39990307/138183872-8e0db2f8-7a37-4536-ab14-c4677003e6b5.png)
 _**BottomNavigationBar**_

-These just to demonstrate a few simple sub-theme examples, including among other things the more rounded shapes.
+These just demonstrate a few simple sub-theme examples, including among other things, the more rounded shapes.

-All in all, pretty straight forward and the end result is pretty cool and nice looking.
+All in all, pretty straight forward, and the end result is pretty cool and nice looking.

 ![image](https://user-images.githubusercontent.com/39990307/138179840-0502d56f-5a31-4423-a98d-8304506d7345.png)
-_**Example shown running in DartPad**_
+_**Example running in DartPad**_

-As mentioned at the beginning of the article, you can try the example in a live DartPad demo here [here](https://dartpad.dev/?id=f2f45a57d4998f3c61d3fa197b5a7370&null_safety=true)
+As mentioned at the beginning of the article, you can try the example in a live DartPad [demo here](https://dartpad.dev/?id=f2f45a57d4998f3c61d3fa197b5a7370&null_safety=true).

 # State of Flutter Theming